larkintuckerllc/city-events-map-prototype/README.md

 To run the first solution, open web browser to the file *index.html*.

+To run the second solution, use the command to build and serve the application:

+`npm run start`

+and open web browser to the provided URL.

-One needs to build the second solution before opening it with a browser (file *index.html*) with the following commands:
+One needs to build the third solution before opening it with a browser (file *index.html*) with the following commands:

 `./node_modules/.bin/babel src -d dist`